[This policy was approved by the Student Life Council and the President's Council and became effective April 26, 2001. See revision history below.]

-Introduction: Gettysburg College provides a campus computer network, including access to the Internet, for students, faculty, administrators, staff, alumni, parents, and friends of Gettysburg College in order to further the educational purposes of the College.
-Use of the Gettysburg College network is governed by this Network Use Policy and is subject to all applicable federal, state, and local laws as well as the rules and regulations of the College.
+Introduction: Gettysburg College provides a campus computer network, including access to the Internet (the "Gettysburg College Network"), for students, faculty, administrators, staff, alumni, parents, and friends of Gettysburg College in order to further the educational purposes of the College.
+Use of the Gettysburg College Network is governed by this Network Use Policy and is subject to all applicable federal, state, and local laws as well as the rules and regulations of the College.

-Privileges of Network users
+Privileges of Network Users

-Protection from Harassment: All members of the College community are encouraged to communicate differing perspectives.
+Protection from Harassment: All users are encouraged to communicate differing perspectives.
 Community members are also, however, entitled to work and live in an environment free of harassment.
-Therefore any network activity that violates the College's harassment policies as defined at the Gettysburg College Ethics and Integrity Program and Statement of Ethical Behavior web page is prohibited.
+Therefore, any Gettysburg College Network activity that violates the College's harassment policies as defined at the Gettysburg College Ethics and Integrity Program and Statement of Ethical Behavior web page is prohibited.
 Defamatory remarks and obscenity are also prohibited.
 The use of overt profanity is strongly discouraged.
 Use of the Gettysburg College Network must comply with applicable Federal, state and local laws.

 Responsibilities of Network Users